 In the UK, the National Institute for Health and Clinical Excellence (NICE) guidelines state that a tongue tie release should only be performed by an appropriately trained registered health care professional (IPG 149.
 Division of ankyloglossia (tongue-tie) for breastfeeding.
 December 2005)

-* i.e. a Registered Nurse, Registered Midwife, Doctor or Dentist.
+* i.e. a Registered Nurse, Registered Midwife, Health Visitor, Doctor or Dentist.

 The following organisations are responsible for the registration of health professionals.
 Only health professionals registered with these bodies are allowed to practise in the UK: